-The TMA interview (on-site or conference call) offers opportunities to the provider and to TMA.
-The interview allows the provider to: (1) discuss its CME program, overall CME program evaluation, and Self-Study Report and (2) clarify information described and shared in the Self-Study Report and performance-in-practice materials.
+The TMA interview offers opportunities to the provider and to TMA.
+The interview allows the provider to: (1) discuss its CME program, overall CME program evaluation, and self study report and (2) clarify information described and shared in the self study report and performance in practice materials.
 The interview offers opportunities for TMA to ensure that any questions regarding the provider's procedures or practices are answered and that complete information about the provider's organization is considered in the accreditation decision.